hanaa-mohamed/cpprelude/docs/memory.md

 void free(slice<T>&& slice_);
 ```

-It resets the slice's ptr to `nullptr` with size 0.
+Also frees a memory allocated with `alloc` and it resets the slice's ptr to `nullptr` with size 0.

 ### realloc